CSAILVision/NetDissect/README.md

 # Network Dissection

+ ## News (Jan.18, 2018)!

+ **We release a light and portable version of Network Dissection in pyTorch at [NetDissect-Lite](https://github.com/CSAILVision/NetDissect-Lite).
+It is much faster      than this first version and the code structure is cleaned up, without any complex shell commands.
+It takes about 30 min for a resnet18 model and 2 hours for a          densenet161.
+If you have questions, please open issues at NetDissect-Lite**

 ## Introduction
 This repository contains the demo code for the [CVPR'17 paper](http://netdissect.csail.mit.edu/final-network-dissection.pdf) Network Dissection: Quantifying Interpretability of Deep Visual Representations.
 You can use this code with naive [Caffe](https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled.
 We also provide a [PyTorch wrapper](script/rundissect_pytorch.sh) to apply NetDissect to probe networks in PyTorch format.
 There are dissection results for several networks at the [project page](http://netdissect.csail.mit.edu/).